Tenbury and Bewdley Railway: Operation

 The passenger train service on the line varied little over the 101 years in which the line was operational.
 In 1895, there were four trains daily (apart from Sundays) between Bewdley and Woofferton, with an additional two on the Tenbury to Woofferton section.
 By 1910 this had changed to five and four respectively, remaining similar from 1922 to 1962, when the line was closed to passengers.

 Route

-From Bewdley, the line ran north on a single track line alongside the Severn Valley Railway for a distance of about a mile, before diverging to the west to cross the River Severn using Dowles Bridge.
-Between Woofferton and Newnham Bridge, the railway was largely built along the bed of the disused Leominster Canal, and made use of a substantial aqueduct built for the canal to cross the River Rea.
+From Bewdley, the line ran north on a single-track line alongside the Severn Valley Railway for a distance of about a mile, before diverging to the west to cross the River Severn using Dowles Bridge.
+It then followed the valley of Dowles Brook through the Wyre Forest until Wyre Forest station.
+The site of the first passing loop after Bewdley was at Cleobury Mortimer, where connection to the Cleobury Mortimer and Ditton Priors Light Railway could be made.
+The next station was Neen Sollars, a mirror of Cleobury Mortimer station when built.
+After this, Newnham Bridge.
+Between Newnham Bridge and Woofferton, the railway was partially built along the bed of the disused Leominster Canal, and crossed the River Teme by way of a bridge north of the earlier canal aqueduct.
+The T&B then joined the Welsh Marches line at Woofferton railway station, where its trains usually terminated in the bay platform then present.

+Freight

+A demonstration freight train on the connecting Severn Valley Railway.
+Freight on the Tenbury and Bewdley would have appeared very similar to this when traveling on the line.

+For most of its operating life, freight was the primary source of revenue on the Tenbury and Bewdley.

+Freight on the line was primarily agricultural, and therefore could be highly seasonal.
+Large amounts of traffic were generated by hop and cherry farming out of Newnham Bridge and Tenbury Wells, as the harvest was transported by rail across the country.
+Both stations maintained large goods yards and covered storage sheds for that purpose.
+The cattle market at Tenbury also created traffic for the railway, as such, cattle were a large source of freight on the line, especially in the late 1800s.
+After 1941, military traffic was also present on the railway following the opening of RNAD Ditton Priors, usually traveling across the T&B from Bewdley to Cleobury Mortimer crossing onto the branch to Ditton Priors where the depot was located.

 Operating companies

 From opening in 1864, the Tenbury and Bewdley was operated by the West Midland Railway, which amalgamated with the Great Western Railway in 1869.
-Due to this, the Tenbury and Bewdley Railway was operated by the GWR from 1869 until nationalisation in 1948, after which it was operated by British Railways until closure in 1965.
+Hence, the Tenbury and Bewdley Railway was operated by the GWR from 1869 until nationalisation in 1948, after which it was operated by British Railways until closure in 1965.